Shorebird Coast Half Day Trips

 Starting from the seaside village of Kaiaua, the trail winds around the edge of the shallow Firth of Thames, over compacted chenier shell banks and through wetlands of international importance teeming with birdlife.

 Continuing down the trail you will come to the Pūkorokoro–Miranda Shorebird Centre with great displays of the area’s precious birdlife, the incredible Godwit migration and an opportunity to purchase a unique souvenir from your visit.
+Book a guided tour beforehand to maximise the experience by clicking “here”.

 Further south are the Bird-hides and the Robert Findlay Wildlife Reserve - offering the chance to view multiple species of local and migratory shorebirds up close.